arunkrishnamoorthy/ui5_control_map/TECHNOTES.md

 ```
 git clone https://github.com/htammen/ui5_control_map.git
 ```
 Then nothing more than an editor is necessary.
 But developers life is much easier with some node.js tools.
-Therefore we recommend to [install node.js](https://nodejs.org/en/download/package-manager/).
+Therefore we recommend to [install node.js](https://nodejs.org/en/download/package-manager/) (if you are a web developer you already did some years ago ;-) ).
 The following sections assume that you have installed node.js on your local system.

-After you installed node.js change to the project directory and run npm install.
+After you installed node.js move to the project directory and run npm install.
 ```
 cd ui5_control_map
 npm install